-The Policy is written with reference to the revised statutory guidance issued in Keeping Children Safe in Education (September 2023) which is a guide to inter-agency working and Music for Practitioners.
+The Policy is written with reference to the revised statutory guidance issued in Keeping Children Safe in Education (September 2024) which is a guide to inter-agency working and What to do if you are Worried a Child is Being Abused - Advice for Practitioners.
 The Counter Terrorism & Security Act (February 2015) initiated new statutory duties including the need to prevent individuals from being drawn into terrorism.
 The Prevent Duty is an aspect of safeguarding and the College's response to it is in the documentation, the Prevent Strategy and the Policy to Protect Students from Extremism & Radicalisation, which should be read in conjunction with the Safeguarding Policy and procedures.

-Safeguarding and promoting the welfare of children is defined in Keeping Children Safe in Education (September 2023) as:-
+Safeguarding and promoting the welfare of children is defined in Keeping Children Safe in Education (September 2024) as:-